airpair/using-locs-css-naming-conventions/post.md

 ```

 #### 4. Flow/ Module Specific Layout
 A flow specific item would be like a widget or something.
-For exmaple, lets say that you are developing a twitter feed to have on the front of your web application that displays the latest in what is trending.
+For example, lets say that you are developing a twitter feed to have on the front of your web application that displays the latest in what is trending.

 ```css
     /* Compiled SASS to CSS